1 in 10 women may suffer from endometriosis yet over 50% of those women may not know they have it.

 It typically takes 7-10 years to get a diagnosis and there is currently no cure.

 What is endometriosis?

 These cells follow the reproductive cycle and bleed during menstruation.
-However, as there is nowhere for the blood to be released, this causes pain and inflammation.
+However, there is nowhere for the blood to be released, and therefore this can cause pain and inflammation.

 Nutritional Therapy and Endometriosis

-In my experience, diet and lifestyle changes along with targeted supplementation may be support the management of symptoms.
+In my experience, diet and lifestyle changes along with targeted supplementation can support the management of symptoms.